SDOA-Net: An Efficient Deep Learning-Based DOA Estimation Network for Imperfect Array: Conclusions

 \section{Conclusions}

-The DOA estimation problem in the imperfect array has been considered in this paper, and a general system model to describe the antenna position perturbations, the inconsistent gains/phases, the mutual coupling effect, the nonlinear effect, etc., has also been formulated.
-Then, the novel SDOAnet has been proposed.
-Different from existing methods, the input of the SDOAnet is the raw sampled signals, and the output is a vector, which can be used to estimate the spatial spectrum.
-With the convolution layers, the convergence of training SDOAnet is much faster than existing DL-based methods.
-Simulation results show the advantages of the proposed SDOAnet in the DOA estimation problem with a practical array.
-Future work will focus on the theoretical analysis of the proposed SDOAnet in the DOA estimation performance.
+The problem of estimating the DOA has been studied in the context of an imperfect array.
+A system model has been developed to account for various factors such as antenna position perturbations, inconsistent gains and phases, mutual coupling effect, and nonlinear effect.
+To address this problem, a novel method, called SDOA-Net, has been introduced.
+Unlike existing approaches, SDOA-Net takes raw sampled signals as input and produces a vector that can be used to estimate the spatial spectrum.
+By utilizing convolution layers, SDOA-Net achieves faster convergence in training compared to other deep learning-based methods.
+The simulation results demonstrate the advantages of SDOA-Net in DOA estimation using a practical array.
+For an SNR of $10$ dB, the RMSE in DOA estimation achieved through the proposed method exhibits a $39.13\%$ improvement over the performance of the ANM method.
+In the future, further research will focus on the theoretical analysis of SDOA-Net's performance in DOA estimation.

-\begin{IEEEbiography}[{ }]{Peng Chen (S'15-M'17)} was born in Jiangsu, China in 1989.
-He received the B.E. degree in 2011 and the Ph.D. degree in 2017, both from the School of Information Science and Engineering, Southeast University, China.
-He is currently an associate professor at the State Key Laboratory of Millimeter Waves, School of Information Science and Engineering, Southeast University.
+\begin{IEEEbiography}[{ }]{Peng Chen (Seinor Member, IEEE)} received the B.E. and Ph.D. degrees from the School of Information Science and Engineering, Southeast University, Nanjing, China, in 2011 and 2017 respectively.
+From March 2015 to April 2016, he was a Visiting Scholar with the Department of Electrical Engineering, Columbia University, New York, NY, USA.
+He is currently an Associate Professor with the State Key Laboratory of Millimeter Waves, Southeast University.
 His research interests include target localization, super-resolution reconstruction, and array signal processing.
+He is a Jiangsu Province Outstanding Young Scientist.
+He has served as an IEEE ICCC Session Chair, and won the Best Presentation Award in 2022 (IEEE ICCC).
+He was invited as a keynote speaker at the IEEE ICET in 2022.
+He was recognized as an exemplary reviewer for IEEE WCL in 2021, and won the Best Paper Award at IEEE ICCCCEE in 2017. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Zhimin Chen (Member, IEEE)} received the Ph.D. degree in information and communication engineering from the School of Information Science and Engineering, Southeast University, Nanjing, China in 2015.
+Since 2015, she is currently an associate professor at Shanghai Dianji University, Shanghai, China.
+From 2021, she is also a Visiting Scholar in the Department of Electronic and Information Engineering, The Hong Kong Polytechnic University, Hong Kong.
+Her research interests include array signal processing, vehicle communications and millimeter-wave communications. \end{IEEEbiography}